Welcome to

 Throughout school, pupils explore religious scripture, customs and modern day practices as well as having opportunities for reflection, tackling thought-provoking and challenging questions and becoming informed citizens of the world.

-Click here to find our RE policy
+Click here to find our RE policy on our policies page

 Click here to find our RE yearly overview